Wudjari

-The Wudjari were an Aboriginal Australian people of the Noongar cultural group of the southern region of Western Australia.
+The Wudjari are an Aboriginal Australian people of the Noongar cultural group of the southern region of Western Australia.

 Country

 The Wudjari's traditional lands are estimated to have extended over some 6,900 mi2, encompassing the southern coastal area from the Gairdner River eastwards, as far as Point Malcolm.
 The inland extension was to about 30 mi.
 Kent, Ravensthorpe, Fanny Cove, Esperance, and Cape Arid all have been developed over the old Wudjari lands.

 Early history

 There was a western/eastern divide among the Wudjari bands.
 At the earliest point of contact with white explorers, it was noted that the western divisions were on the move, shifting towards Bremer Bay.
 The groups to the east of Fanny Cove and the Young River, on the other hand, had adopted circumcision as part of their tribal initiatory rites, a transformation that earned them the name of Bardonjunga/Bardok among those Wudjari who refused to absorb the practice.
 This customary scission, according to Norman Tindale, perhaps marked the inchoate genesis of a new tribal identity among the easterners, who had also adopted a differential ethnonym for themselves, Nyunga.
 (Note: The autonym means "man" an assertive self-definition to defend themselves against charges by neighbouring circumcising tribes (for example the Ngadjunmaia called them derisively "women") that they were less than men.
 (Tindale 1974)) These Wudjari Njunga contested the terrain between Mount Ragged and Israelite Bay (Note: The name aptly demarcates the cultural border between the circumcising and non-circumcising tribes of the area.
 (Tindale 1974)) with the Ngadjunmaia.